-RL.4.2 Determine the key details to identify theme in a story, drama, or poem and summarize the text RL.4.4 Determine the meaning of words and phrases as they are used in a text, including those that allude to significant characters found in literature RI.4.4 Determine the meaning of general academic and domain-specific words or phrases in a text relevant to a grade 4 topic or subject area.
-RF.4.4 Read with sufficient accuracy and fluency to support comprehension
+- o RL.5.1 Quote accurately from a text, and make relevant connections when explaining what the text says explicitly and when drawing inferences from the text. - RL.5.2 Determine the key details in a story, drama or poem to identify the theme and to summarize the text - RL.5.4 Determine the meaning of words and phrases as they are used in a text, including figurative language such as metaphors and similes. - RI.5.4 Determine the meaning of general academic and domain-specific words and phrases in a text relevant to a grade 5 topic or subject area - o RF.5.4 Read with sufficient accuracy and fluency to support comprehension o RI.5.4 Determine the meaning of general academic and domain-specific words and phrases in a text relevant to a grade 5 topic or subject area